BioDT/uc-ias-workflows/README.md

 ## Model and Data processing

-The model and data processing code is developed separately in a R package caled `IASDT.R` by Ahmed el-Gabbas.
+The model and data processing code is developed separately in a R package called `IASDT.R`.
 The R package can be found in the [IASDT.R](https://github.com/BioDT/IASDT.R) Github repository.

 ## Data Storage and Availability